opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 == Description ==

+This plugin provides two blocks for MusicXML usages:

-This Gutenberg block brings [OpenSheetMusicDisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay) seamlessly to your Wordpress site!
+1. The 'OSMD Sheet Music' block brings [OpenSheetMusicDisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay) seamlessly to your Wordpress site!
 This will allow you to render responsive MusicXML live in your visitors' browser.

 It enables uploading of .xml, .musicxml and .mxl files to your Wordpress Media Library, which can then be selected in the block for rendering.

-We have also added a shortcode in this plugin for those who do not use the Gutenberg editor.
+(We have also added a shortcode in this plugin for those who do not use the Gutenberg editor.)

-Additionally, as of 1.3.0 we have added another block: PracticeBird Deeplink.
+2. Additionally, as of 1.3.0 we have added another block: 'PracticeBird QR Code'.
 This block allows you to deeplink your musicXML directly into our PracticeBird app via QR code, mobile icon, or both!

-## OpenSheetMusicDisplay Block Options
+## OSMD Sheet Music Block Options
 The block has a number of options in the sidebar (Inspector Controls) described here.

 ### Rendering